yaq1n0/desktop-app-template-python2/README.md

 # Python 3 Tk based Desktop GUI App template

+### What is this?

+In terms of an MVC design pattern,
+The framework includes the skeleton for the "model" and state permanence as well as supporting data structures for this.
+It also includes wrappers to simplify the creation of the UI, or the "view", and has common control flows implemented (page navigation)
+It also includes the logical structure and file structure to support the implementation of the underlying controller code in /lib/app

 ### Origins

 This was forked from a Python software engineering group coursework I made in my Engineering Foundation Year.